Residential Time-of-Use Rates

 On-Peak Hours

 On-Peak hours are when electricity demand is at its highest.
-During these periods, electricity costs are higher to manage demand and encourage conservation.
+During these periods, electricity costs are higher.

 Super Off-Peak Hours